antonshulgin/memorobot/README.md

 $ perl memorobot.pl <server> <port> <nickname> "<#channel1,#channel2,#etc>" [./path/to/obey.tsv] [./path/to/dict.tsv]
 ```

-Once the bot joins a channel, it listens for mentions reads a keyword if provided, and posts a snippet associated with said keyword:
+Once the bot joins a channel, it listens for mentions, reads a keyword if provided, and recalls a snippet associated with said keyword:

 ```
 <some_irc_user> memorobot: currencies